Dr Glenn Dale

 Kathleen is an Agronomist and Agricultural Extension specialist with 8 years’ experience.
 She holds an Associate Degree in Applied Science, Plant Studies from University of Queensland and a Certificate IV in Training & Assessment – TAE40116.
 Over the last 8 years, Kathleen’s has fulfilled roles of Project Manager, Land and Water Field Officer and Extension Officer, gaining specialised experience in agronomy, agricultural extension, technical delivery and project management.
 She has a keen interest in facilitation, training and stakeholder engagement.
 Kathleen’s passion is sustainable land and water resource management, and the role of young professionals in the future of agriculture.

-Bachelor of Science (Ecology)
+Bachelor of Environmental Science and Management

 Grad Cert Management

 Marisa is an office professional with significant experience in customer service engagement, business administration, and office management in not for profit and corporate sectors including energy, oil and gas and health.
 Marisa has a solid background in continuous improvement and streamlining processes with a strong focus in providing exceptional customer service.

 Certificate IV in Frontline Management, Certificate IV in Workplace Training and Assessment